atrauzzi/laravel-drydock/readme.md

 Before getting started, be sure to check the platform specific notes below.
 After that:

+ - Ensure that the environment variable `UID` has been exported.
+I suggest adding `export UID` in your default profile
  - Copy the example environment file to a new `.env` file, be sure to provide a valid app key.
  - `./run composer install` (you will likely encounter github's rate limit)
  - `./run npm install`